Spinal arteriovenous malformations

-Different types of spinal AVM (see below) have differing age of presentation, but overall 80% present between the age 20 and 60 years 3.
+Different types of spinal AVM (see below) have different ages of presentation, but overall 80% present between the age of 20 and 60 years 3.

-Spinal AVMs may be classified as intramedullary and extramedullary (80%) 1 and further divided into four angiographic types, with additional subtypes 2-3 (see: spinal AVM classification).
+Spinal AVMs may be classified as intramedullary and extramedullary (80%) 1, and further divided into four angiographic types with additional subtypes 2,3 (for full classification see spinal vascular malformations).

 Angiography remains the investigation of choice but requires meticulous technique.
 It is essential to remember that the site of arterial supply can be anywhere from the upper thoracic to sacral areas with little relationship to the clinical level, or visible nidus (if present).

 increased cord signal due to cytotoxic edema or myelomalacia 1